 Total amount of Pupil Premium Grant received = £425,892

-· The Governing Body will approve any Pupil Premium spending and review the impact of any spending.
+The Local Accountability Board will approve any Pupil Premium spending and review the impact of any spending.

 The Impact of the Pupil Premium